jorgecarleitao/arrow2/README.md

 ## Features in this crate and not in the official

+### Safety and Security

+* safe by design (i.e. no transmutes, runtime type checking nor pointer casts)
 * Uses Rust's compiler whenever possible to prove that memory reads are sound
+* All non-IO components pass MIRI checks (MIRI and file systems are a bit funny atm)

+### Arrow Format

+* IPC supports big endian
+* `MutableArray` API to work in-memory in-place.
+* faster IPC reader (different design that avoids an extra copy of all data)
+* IPC supports 2.0 (compression)
+* FFI support for dictionary-encoded arrays

+### Parquet

 * Reading parquet is 10-20x faster (single core) and deserialization is parallelizable
 * Writing parquet is 3-10x faster (single core) and serialization is parallelizable
-* MIRI checks on non-IO components (MIRI and file systems are a bit funny atm)
 * parquet IO has no `unsafe`
-* IPC supports big endian
+* parquet IO supports `async` read

+### Others

 * More predictable JSON reader
-* `MutableArray` API to work with arrays in-place.
 * Generalized parsing of CSV based on logical data types
-* faster IPC reader (different design that avoids an extra copy of all data)
-* IPC supports 2.0 (compression)

 ## Features in the original not available in this crate